 I’d just encourage people to get out there.
 Explore the world, don’t be afraid!
 There’s a lot that can be learned by pushing yourself out of your box, your comfort zone, and Wyoming.

-This article was originally published in the 2024 issue of Roots & Ranges, the annual magazine published by the UW College of Agriculture, Life Sciences and Natural Resources.
+This article was originally published in the 2024 issue of Roots & Ranges, an annual magazine published by the UW College of Agriculture, Life Sciences and Natural Resources.